-As part of your application you will be required to complete a Lloyd's broker registration application form, which can be downloaded from https://www.lloyds.com/about-lloyds/joining-lloyds/how-to-become-a-lloyds-registered-broker.
+As part of your application you will be required to complete a Lloyd's broker registration application form.
+The form can be found on lloyds.com.

 The application form should be accompanied by your supporting documents demonstrating that you meet the requirements for registration (see Part B).
-These include confirmation of regulatory authorisation, adequate professional indemnity cover, connection to a recognised, accredited Lloyd's electronic system for the placement of contracts of (re)insurance and evidence of segregated client funds.
+These include confirmation of regulatory authorisation, adequate professional indemnity cover and evidence of segregated client funds.